Luke 19:1–10 . . . Bible Study Summary with Videos and Questions

 Jesus, near the end of his journey to Jerusalem, was passing through the border town of Jericho, wherein we learn of a man named Zacchaeus.
 He's not simply a tax collector but a chief tax collector, which means, as Luke's gospel explains, that he's rich.
 He wanted to see Jesus, but because he's short he couldn't see over the crowds, so he climbed a tree.
 When Jesus arrived at the place where Zacchaeus has perched himself, he called him down and invited himself to Zacchaeus' home, which simultaneously brought Zacchaeus joy and scandalized the crowd, because they knew that Zacchaeus was a sinner.
 That's the summary; let's dig deeper into this brief passage.

 Three details in Luke's account stand out, particularly in relation to passages that have come just before this one.
 First, sight is critical in each.
-Earlier, it was the tenth leper's recognition that he'd been healed that caused him to alter his course (17:15 of week 57's summary).
-In the passage immediately before this one (Week 61), a blind man received sight and, in response, followed Jesus and glorified God.
+Earlier, it was the tenth leper's recognition that he'd been healed that caused him to alter his course (see our summary of 17:15).
+In the passage immediately before this one (Luke 18:35–43's summary), a blind man received sight and, in response, followed Jesus and glorified God.
 Now, Zacchaeus desires to see Jesus, but even as he tries to catch a glimpse of this prophet, Jesus looks up, calls him down, and honors him by visiting his home.

 Finally, Zacchaeus was short, not just in physical stature, but also in terms of moral standing among his neighbors who, no doubt, despised him; hence their reaction when Jesus invited himself to Zacchaeus' home.
 This wasn't the first time that bystanders became outraged by Jesus' behavior.
-Think of Simon's reaction when Jesus allowed a woman, who everyone knew to have a poor reputation, to wash his feet with her tears (7:39 of Week 24), and the reaction of the Pharisees to the sinners and tax collectors who loved to listen to Jesus (15:1–2 of Week 52).
+Think of Simon's reaction when Jesus allowed a woman, who everyone knew to have a poor reputation, to wash his feet with her tears (see summary of 7:39), and the reaction of the Pharisees to the sinners and tax collectors who loved to listen to Jesus (15:1–2's summary).
 Nor was this the first time that tax collectors had figured prominently in Jesus' ministry.
 As noted earlier, their delight in Jesus' teaching prompted the grumbling that in turn occasioned Jesus' "Lost" parables (Week 52 and Week 53).
-And at the outset of the previous chapter, it's the penitent tax collector, not the righteous Pharisee, who returned home justified (18:14 of Week 59).
+And at the outset of the previous chapter, it's the penitent tax collector, not the righteous Pharisee, who returned home justified (18:14).